 However, there is a very limited number of health care professionals who treat teens with opioid use disorder.
 “There is a great need to improve adolescents’ access to medications for the treatment of OUD and to increase workforce capacity to care for these adolescents,” the authors conclude.

-In a commentary that accompanies the review, a group of researchers led by Rachel Gonzales-Castaneda, Ph.D., M.P.H., of UCLA, writes that, because relapse occurs in more than half of the adolescents treated for opioid use disorder with standard approaches, alternatives such a treatment with medication may need to be considered.
-However, they add that researchers lack information on how medical treatment may interact with other mental or physical disorders, or their treatments, and that much more research is needed that addresses the needs of the adolescent population with opioid disorder.
+In a commentary that accompanies the review, a group of researchers led by Rachel Gonzales-Castaneda, Ph.D., M.P.H., of UCLA, writes that, because a relapse occurs in more than half of the adolescents treated for opioid use disorder with standard approaches, alternatives such as treatment with medication may need to be considered.
+However, they add that researchers lack information on how medical treatment may interact with other mental or physical disorders, or their treatments, and that much more research is needed that addresses the needs of the adolescent population with opioid use disorder.

 In a second commentary, Noel Vest, Ph.D., of the Stanford University School of Medicine, and Keith N. Humphreys, Ph.D., of the Veterans Affairs Palo Alto Health Care System in California, sound a cautious tone about the use of medication to treat opioid use disorder in adolescents.

 Specifically, they write that teens treated with methadone “may end up taking the medication for half a century or more” and that the risks of such lengthy treatment are unknown.
 Further, they suggest that the treatment retention noted in the review does not necessarily equate to patients refraining from drugs or alcohol.

 Last, diagnosing an adolescent poses complications. “[I]t can be challenging to determine whether 16-year-olds are truly dependent on Vicodin if they have been frequenting parties in which they are among many teenagers who consume the drug,” Vest and Humphreys write.

 For more on this study, see Medications Can Help As Opioid Treatment for Teens.